We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Getting Started

 Implementing transcript-based coaching doesn't require a massive rollout.
 Start by having 2-3 reps install IceCubes and capture a week's worth of calls.
 Review the AI summaries and MEDDIC extraction.
 You'll immediately see coaching opportunities you would have missed otherwise.
+For a broader view of how meeting intelligence improves pipeline management, see Sales Pipeline Visibility with Meeting Intelligence.

 50 free AI credits, no credit card required.
 Works on Google Meet, Zoom, and Microsoft Teams.